Applications for the Turing Internship Network are now closed.

 Testimonial from one of our 2020 interns

 Why become a TIN intern?

 The Turing Internship Network provides a fantastic paid opportunity for students to apply their academic skills on real-world problems.
 In addition, a Turing internship provides students an excellent setting to expand their professional networks and to identify prospective employment opportunities following graduation.

-Internships are provided and hosted by the Turing Internship Network partner who requires data-driven academic expertise for their business challenges.
+Internships are provided and hosted by the TIN partner/collaborator who requires data-driven academic expertise for their business challenges.

 "The Turing Internship Network provides an excellent opportunity to gain industrial exposure and to map academic research experiences to real-world challenges.
 I have a better understanding of the industrial challenges through this internship.
 It is a great experience to be able to solve real-world problems using my academic research skills."

 To find out first when new calls are going out, please join our mailing list.